LostBeard/SpawnDev.Blazor.QRCodeRenderer/README.md

 SpawnDev.Blazor.QRCodeRenderer is a pure C# QRCode renderer for Blazor based on the popular open source and MIT Licensed [QRCoder](https://github.com/codebude/QRCoder).

 ### No Dependencies
-The QRCode is generated using pure C# via a subset of the great [QRCoder](https://github.com/codebude/QRCoder) project.
+The QRCode is generated in pure C# using a subset of the great [QRCoder](https://github.com/codebude/QRCoder) project.

 [Live Demo](https://lostbeard.github.io/SpawnDev.Blazor.QRCodeRenderer/)